Team-Uniken/api.relid.uniken.com/source/index.md

 <b>GetDeviceFingerprint</b> | Basic API (core/ANSI-C) | Invoked by the API runtime during initialization (session creation) in order to retrieve the fingerprint identity of the end-point device
 <b>GetDeviceContext</b> | Basic API (Java-Android) | Invoked by the API runtime during initialization (session creation) on Android (Java) in order to retrieve the device context reference to be able to determine the fingerprint identity of the end-point device.<br>The API-client must return the Android <u>ApplicationContext</u> of the application from this method's implementation.
 <b>GetApplicationFingerprint</b> | Basic API (Java/Obj-C/C++) | Invoked by the API runtime during initialization (session creation) in order to retrieve the application fingerprint, supplied by the API-client application to include in the device details.<br>The intent of this routine is to provide the application with an opportunity to identify itself so that the backend can check integrity of the application.
 To this end, it is recommended that the application provide strong checksums which can be matched/recorded at the backend.
-<b>UnpackEndUserRelID</b> | Advanced API | Invoked by the API runtime after successful user credential authentication, in order to unpack the <i>locked</i> user REL-ID as received from the REL-ID platform backend.

 Apart from the above callback routines, specific events have been called out as onThisHappened() and onThatHappened() callbacks, in the wrapper APIs.
 This is to make it simpler and clearer for the API-client to react to these events.